Data Tab in the Subset Editor

 Multiple filters in Data tab

+If you add a second filter in Data tab, the filtered elements of the second filter will be added to the filtered elements of the first filter.
+Note that without checking „Intersection“, the second filter uses the same resulting elements of the previous tabs like the first filter (filters are connected with logical OR).
 But if you check the option „Intersection“ on the second filter, this filter will only use the resulting elements of the first filter on this tab (filters are connected with logical AND).

 Final remarks

-The performance of DFilter subsets largely depends on the size of the cube slice being calculated.
+The performance of DFilter Subsets largely depends on the size of the cube slice being calculated.
 When the slice settings contain many big or unspecified dimensions, the cube slice gets larger and the complexity of the calculation increases.

-If possible, at least one element should be specified for all dimensions, and we advise against using the asterisk (*) wildcard character in the PALO.SUBCUBE part of the PALO.SUBSET formula (indicated with arrows below):
+If possible, at least one element should be specified for all dimensions, and we advise against using the asterisk (*) wildcard character in the PALO.SUBCUBE part of the PALO.Subset formula (indicated with arrows below):

 Palo Subset formula screenshot

-Updated March 27, 2024
+Updated November 4, 2024